for Aspiring Stunt Professionals

 I've run into plenty of martial artists that are confident in their abilities to pull a punch or kick, but when you're on set, the adrenaline gets going, the lights are in your eyes, you're wearing a costume or shoes that don't fit, the floor is slippery, and the director wants you to get closer.
 Someone is going to get hit.
 If you know some on-camera basics, not only is the shot safer, it can also look better.

 However, don't have any illusions that being a martial artist or taking a stage combat class will get you a role in a film.
 Take an acting class.
 They will typically cast an actor in a starring role before they consider a martial artist or stuntman.
-However, they will occasionally cast stuntmen if they know they might have to take a hit.
+However, they will occasionally cast stuntmen in a speaking role if they know they might have to take a hit.
 Either way, an acting class will help your marketability.

 If you want to learn more about how things work on set, a good introduction is work a few days as an extra or a production assistant.
 There are several casting agencies around in LA such as Central Casting that can find you work as an extra.